-- The article assumes 2% of the house value would be used on maintenance and insurance each year.
+- The article assumes 2% of the house value would be used for maintenance and insurance each year.
 That means $4,000 per year would go towards these costs, but insurance would be less than $1,000 per year in most markets.
 That means $3,000 per year goes toward maintenance.
 That could be the case, but that money could also be increasing the value of the house.
-If you spend $24,000 on maintenance over 8 years, you are mostly likely making improvements as well.
+If you spend $24,000 on maintenance over 8 years, you are most likely making improvements as well.
 The increase in value caused by those improvements and maintenance are not accounted for in this article.
 It is hard to put a dollar figure on what those improvements would do, but I assume they will add 5% in value, or $13,685 (based on the $273,714 value).

 - The article assumes the tax rate is 1.5% of the value of the house each year, which would be $3,000 per year on the $200,000 house.
 I live in Colorado, and the taxes on a $200,000 house would be around $1,200 per year.
-In many cases, the tax-assessed value is also less than than the actual value.
-You could live in a state with even higher taxes, but in my area you would save more than $8,000 over what this study suggests.
+In many cases, the tax-assessed value is also less than the actual value.
+You could live in a state with even higher taxes, but in my area, you would save more than $8,000 over what this study suggests.